Hiking the Kuilau Ridge Trail on Kauaʻi

 Distance: 3.4 miles / 5.5 km

-The Kuilau Ridge Trail is one of the most gradual ridge hikes in Hawaiʻi, and being the case, it can make for a great trail run if you don’t mind the mud.
+I say this because the Kuilau Ridge Trail is one of the most gradual ridge hikes on the island, with great views of the mountains to the west.
+Being the case, Kuilau Ridge can make for a great trail run, so long as you don’t mind getting a little dirty!

-However, because it’s a windward Kauaʻi hike, Kuilau can be as dry as the photos I took below or extremely muddy from the trailhead to the Moalepe junction.
-In either case, wear clothes that you don’t mind getting dirty.
+By this, I mean that Kuilau can be as dry as the photos I took below or extremely muddy throughout the entire trail to the Moalepe junction.
+In either case, wear clothes that you wouldn’t mind getting a little muddy.

 Kuilau Ridge Trailhead Parking

-Parking for the Kuilau Ridge Trail is located in small parking lot just outside of the trailhead off of Kuamoʻo Road.
+Parking for the Kuilau Ridge Trail is located in small parking area just outside of the trailhead off Kuamoʻo Road.

 Google Maps Directions: Kuilau Ridge Trailhead